jdemel/jdemel.github.io/content/posts/communications-resources.md

 Besides [Essential Coding Theory](https://cse.buffalo.edu/faculty/atri/courses/coding-theory/book/web-coding-book.pdf) seems to be written with some humor.
 I really enjoyed the chapter title "Information Theory Strikes Back: Polar Codes".
 Finally, the book is released under [CC-BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/).

+## Wireless Communications

+[Wireless Communications](https://doi.org/10.1017/CBO9780511841224) by Andrea Goldsmith is one of the latest widely refered to books on wireless communications.
+So far I enjoy reading it.

 ## Digital Communications